15 Color Scheme Generators To Use in 2020

 For the first view, the layout of Paletton might look daunting, but it is, no doubt, a very efficient and convenient online color scheme generator.
 Though we have to say that this generator might be slightly advanced and sophisticated for a beginner, it gives a lot more options than any other mentioned above.
 Paletton is the first generator that also gives you the liberty to select according to the primary color schemes, including monochromatic as well as the triadic.

-This application is more suitable for advanced designers and passionate amateurs who like to experiment with color schemes and try out new, fresh colours every time.
+This application is more suitable for advanced designers and passionate amateurs who like to experiment with color schemes and try out new, fresh colors every time.

 7. Canva Color Palette Generator

 Canva accommodates a wide array of applications and features, Color Generator being one such easy-to-use tool.
-It is easy and super user-friendly in the sense that it includes a minimum number of steps to pick your colour palette.
-Just one easy step – Upload an image, and the tool helps you find primary colours based on that.
+It is easy and super user-friendly in the sense that it includes a minimum number of steps to pick your color palette.
+Just one easy step – Upload an image, and the tool helps you find primary colors based on that.
 It is the most suitable for natural hues and shades.

 Though this might be a necessary online color scheme generator with limited features, it does it works perfectly for a beginner as well as a professional.
-You can always build on the base colours according to your needs.
+You can always build on the base colors according to your needs.

 8. Adobe Color Wheel

 Just like the advanced layout, Adobe Color Wheel is a sophisticated online color scheme generator tool that is specially designed for professional web designers.
-It allows you to select base colours based on multiple color schemes – like the monochromatic, analogous as well as triadic, and many more.
+It allows you to select base colors based on multiple color schemes – like the monochromatic, analogous as well as triadic, and many more.

-Apart from its basic features, you can upload an image and derive a colour palette from that too.
+Apart from its basic features, you can upload an image and derive a color palette from that too.
 What’s more, you can save your color scheme in the library and add tags that can further make it easily accessible.

 9. Khroma

-Khroma is an advanced, modern online color scheme generator that uses AI technology to help you select creative colour palettes.
-It works step-by-step: first, you get to choose 50 different colours to train the AI to generate various colour palettes based on your selections.
+Khroma is an advanced, modern online color scheme generator that uses AI technology to help you select creative color palettes.
+It works step-by-step: first, you get to choose 50 different colors to train the AI to generate various color palettes based on your selections.
 Then, you get a variety of combinations created by the AI to find the palette that suits your project.

 This is a one-of-kind color scheme generator tool that helps you select out of a variety generated by your selections.

 ColorSpace is an exceptionally graphic online color scheme generator.
 It is absolutely secure, beginner-ready and super comfortable to use.
-An easy step to make it through – Pick a base colour and copy its hex code into the application.
-It builds a various set of colour combinations keeping in consideration your primary base colour and provides a wide range of color schemes to select from.
+An easy step to make it through – Pick a base color and copy its hex code into the application.
+It builds a various set of color combinations keeping in consideration your primary base color and provides a wide range of color schemes to select from.

-In a world full of colours, this application is fun, easy, versatile, colourful and most importantly, super-quick!
+In a world full of colors, this application is fun, easy, versatile, colorful and most importantly, super-quick!

 11. ColorTool

 If you’re looking for an advanced online color scheme generator for designing your web page, then Color Tool is your absolute go-to!
-This tool allows you to generate material design colour palettes through the user interface and accessibility categories of your design.
+This tool allows you to generate material design color palettes through the user interface and accessibility categories of your design.

-This tool gives a feature of a continuous live preview as you select colours for the palette, which is one of the many attributes that this app possesses.
+This tool gives a feature of a continuous live preview as you select colors for the palette, which is one of the many attributes that this app possesses.
 While this tool might prove to be slightly more complicated for beginners, it is perfect for professional web designers who can create an extensive gallery of palettes using this tool.

 12. Collor

 Collor is an elementary and secure online color scheme generator available to use for beginners as well as advanced web designers.
 Based on a simple step, this app is convenient and gives a vivid result.
-You make a selection of the base colour along with secondary colours, and the tool generates various colour palettes which you can then, select from and customise.
+You make a selection of the base color along with secondary colors, and the tool generates various color palettes which you can then, select from and customise.

-It is a quite versatile colour palette generator in the sense that it consists of numerous shades, tints and hues to select your primary colours from which in return increases the chances of a varied and unique colour palette.
+It is a quite versatile color palette generator in the sense that it consists of numerous shades, tints and hues to select your primary colors from which in return increases the chances of a varied and unique color palette.
 Only fall-back of this tool is it requires a flash plug-in enabled in your browser to run.

 Combining the likes and levels of both beginners as well as advanced web designers, ColorLovers is an online color scheme generator with multiple features.
 Firstly, you can select from a pool of pre-made templates of color schemes by other user and make changes within it if you wish to.
-Secondly, you can create your palette by choosing colours that you think might go with your theme and web design.
+Secondly, you can create your palette by choosing colors that you think might go with your theme and web design.

-Thirdly, the tool also gives you the option of uploading an image and extracting colours from there – an authentic technique for a unique colour palette.
-All in all, ColorLovers is the right destination that combines all the ways that you can opt for while choosing colours for a website.
+Thirdly, the tool also gives you the option of uploading an image and extracting colors from there – an authentic technique for a unique color palette.
+All in all, ColorLovers is the right destination that combines all the ways that you can opt for while choosing colors for a website.

 14. ColorCode

 ColorCode is super fun and easy to use online color scheme generator that not only makes it convenient for you to select a color scheme but makes the process fun too!
-All you have to do is hover the mouse over the colours and choose ones you like with a left-click.
+All you have to do is hover the mouse over the colors and choose ones you like with a left-click.
 You can do so by passing it through the various color scheme options provided on the sidebar – including analogical and triadic.

 This tool is a good exercise for beginners and can prove quite helpful to professional web designers also, and the best part is, in both cases, the result is phenomenal!